Naini-Diwan/Is-it-Cropped/README.md

 **Why did I develop this tool?**

-During my research internship at [IIIT Delhi](https://iiitd.ac.in/) one of the preliminary tasks was work on a dataset that strictly contains images of several english alphabet handwritten by me on a whiteboard.
+During my research internship at [IIIT Delhi](https://iiitd.ac.in/) one of the preliminary tasks was to work on a dataset that contains images of several english alphabet strictly handwritten by me on a whiteboard.
 None of the (non-proprietary) tools present on web at that time allowed me to crop multiple parts (of my choice) from the same image, as many times I wanted.
-So I decided to develop this tool which I could use smoothly, and maybe it would help others.
+So I decided to develop this tool which I could use smoothly.
+Publishing this website might help others also who need such kind of a functionality.

 ## License
 Copyright © 2026 Naini Diwan.
 All rights reserved.